last update: July 23, 2020

 Our live stream Masses will continue for the foreseeable future, both Sunday Mass & Daily Mass

-We anticipate under 400 people will be accommodated in our church for Mass.
+Although we are now allowed to fill the church up to 50% capacity, we still have to practice social distancing by roping off every other pew.
 Once church is “full”, parishioners may go to our Parish Hall where we can accommodate 100+ people.
 Mass will be live streamed in the Hall and Holy Communion will be distributed.

 All church doors and parish hall doors (interior & exterior) will be kept open and hand sanitizers will be available at all doors of the church and parish hall.
 When the church fills, the doors will be closed, and overflow will be directed to the parish hall.
 When the hall fills, those doors will be closed.
 If you arrive early for the next mass, please stay in your car until the doors are open.

-The church and parish hall (pews, chairs, restrooms, sacristy, door handles, etc.) will be sanitized after each Mass.
-Parishioners will not be allowed to enter the church until sanitization has been completed.
+The church and parish hall (pews, chairs, restrooms, sacristy, door handles, etc.) will be sanitized after 8:00 AM daily Mass Monday-Friday, after the 5:00 PM Mass on Saturday and after the 12:15 PM Mass on Sunday.
+Parishioners will not be allowed to enter church until sanitation has been completed.

 The faithful are obliged to wear their own mask upon entering church and the parish hall and during the celebration of Mass, except when seated in the pew and for the brief moment of receiving Holy Communion.
 CDC guidelines state that children under 2 years or anyone unable to remove their own mask should not wear them.